uhkniazi/CGraphClust/README.md

 using the fGroups as the grouping factor for the samples.
 It will select only significant clusters and plot them in a sorted order - based on the range of change.

+# plot.cluster.expressions
+Plot a line graph of expressions of all the members of the cluster, in order of the given columns of the count matrix.
+These patterns make more sense if the graph was built on the correlation matrix instead of absolute correlation values.

 # getClusterMarginal
 ARGS: object of CGraphClust class, mCounts = count matrix with rows as type 1 vertices (genes) and columns as samples;
 bScaled = TRUE (default) - will scale the mCounts matrix (i.e. z scaled with zero center) before calculations.
 This can be useful